jedisct1/witx-codegen/README.md

 See the [`test`](https://github.com/jedisct1/witx-codegen/tree/master/test) folder for examples of WITX input files.

-Other input formats may also be eventually supported.
+Other input formats may also be eventually supported, as well as extensions to produce more structured documentation.